gitlabhq/gitlabhq/doc/api/projects.md

 ### Get single project

-Get a specific project, identified by project ID or NAMESPACE/PROJECT_NAME, which is owned by the authenticated user.
+Get a specific project, identified by project ID or NAMESPACE_PROJECT_NAME, which is owned by the authenticated user.
-If using namespaced projects call make sure that the NAMESPACE/PROJECT_NAME is URL-encoded, eg. `/api/v3/projects/diaspora%2Fdiaspora` (where `/` is represented by `%2F`).
+If using namespaced projects call make sure that the NAMESPACE_PROJECT_NAME is URL-encoded, eg. `/api/v3/projects/diaspora_diaspora` .

 ```
 GET /projects/:id